eddybpro/Products-App/README.md

 # Products-App
 ## Design: https://eddybpro.github.io/Products-App/
-Refresh to get new product.
+Reload the page to get new product.